Demigodrick/community_bot/README.md

 - `-t` - This defines the title of the post.
 You can use the modifiers listed below here.
 - `-b` - This is the body of your post.
 This field is optional, so you don't need to include it if you don't want a body to your post.
 You can use the modifiers listed below here too.
 - `-u` - This defines a URL you can add to your post.
 This field is optional, so you don't need to include it.
-- `-d` - This defines the day of the week you want your thread to be posted on, i.e. `monday`, or you can enter a date you want the first post to occur in YYYYMMDD format, i.e. `20230612` which would be 12th June 2023.
+- `-d` - This defines a date you want the first post to occur in YYYYMMDD format, i.e. `20230612` which would be 12th June 2023, or the day of the week you want your thread to be posted on, i.e. `monday`.
 - `-h` - This defines the time of the day you want this thread to be posted, i.e. `12:00`.
 All times are UTC!
 - `-f` - This defines how often your thread will be posted.
-The options that currently exist are `weekly`, `fortnightly`, or `4weekly`.
+The options that currently exist are `once`, `weekly`, `fortnightly`, `4weekly`, or `monthly`.

 There are some modifiers you can use as outlined above:
 - `%d` - This will be replaced by the day of the month, i.e. `12`